 - Select all of the polygons.
 Remember you can select multiple objects by holding SHIFT and clicking on each.

-- You should now see the relations window.
+You should now see the relation editor window.
 This is a little bit complex because now you are adding tags to a collection of ways.

 - Observe that at the top of the panel are the tags for the relation.
 These tags work the same way as tags always work.